FlailoftheLord/MonsterApocalypseRevamped/README.md

 - Jan.
 26. I'm going to pause coding for a bit as i want to focus on some of my other plugins which badly need updating/fixing...

+- March 17.
+I think i'm about halfway done with the plugin, most of the mob controlling methods are in place and working smoothly.
+The server lag is still a problem for me, but i'm working on decreasing that as much as possible.
+This is meant to be an entire-server plugin, so it shouldn't be running alongside any other gamemode plugins, or other server-management plugins.
+As for extra features, i'm going to release a full build on spigotmc once i get all the minimum features working smoothly and consistently.
+After that, i'll start adding alot more cool and unique features.
+Just now i'm working on building the core of the plugin, both to be reliable and very much all-encompassing.
+Any feature suggestions given through discord i will add while i'm building it currently, so please give me more little tweak ideas and such.